-Now, there IS a time to talk about your job.
-If you avoid it too much your date may think you’re unemployed.
-I guarantee it will come up again after you’re both comfortable, having chatted about life for a couple of hours (hopefully making each other giggle), letting some banter flow.
-Toward the end of the date I’m sure they will say “so you said you sell IT or something?”.
+Now, there IS a time to talk about your job, if you avoid it too much your date may think you’re unemployed.
+I guarantee it will come up again after you’re both comfortable, having chatted about life for a couple of hours (hopefully making each other giggle), letting some banter flow, and toward the end of the date I’m sure they’ll say “so you said you sell IT products?”.
 That’s your opportunity to fill in some gaps.

-So!
 The take-away from this blog is, be prepared for someone to ask you that fatal question in the first 10 minutes, pivot and keep the momentum going.
-Alternatively, if your go-to dating opener is “what do you do?”… stop it!
-Stop it right now!
-You’re welcome….
+Alternatively, if your standard dating conversation opener is “what do you do?”…. stop it now!
+Your welcome….